greavr/complete/README.md

 ## Basic Overview
 Products are stored in a Cloud SQL.
 Sample site is served out of Cloud Datastore, products are loaded via javascript calling JSON files.
 A Compute instance does compiling twice a day for all products (CRON Job controlled) and a list of popular products updated hourly.
 A Cloud Function is used to record which option is selected from the drop down menu and updates a count click total in the Cloud SQL.
+The JSON files are loaded after the third letter is entered.
+Although only the first letter is used to pull the relative JSON file of products this was done to ensure not too many calls are made.
+If the character cound falls below 3 the default quick list is used again (but not called).
+<br />Longer product names are truncated to 57 characters.

 ## Setup Guide
 1. Create Compute Instance